 Is there a need for an 18″ wheel kids bike?

-None of the other players in the lightweight kids bike market currently do an 18″ wheel bike.
-So, why have Squish taken the step of releasing this bike?
+At the time we got sent this bike none of the other players in the lightweight kids bike market had an 18″ wheel bike.
+So, why did Squish taken the step of releasing this bike?
 I asked them and this was the answer I got:

 “The 18” is a great stop gap for kids jumping up from a 16” to a 20”, and also those jumping from a 14” that are a bit too tall for a 16”.
 More sizes simply offers better choice and a better fit“.